shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 #### Usage per Application

-You can see the 'Total Users' for each application in the *Manage Apps* screen card displayed for each registered application.
-Arcana Network maintains per application usage statistics separately for both the 'Testnet' and 'Mainnet' usage.
+Arcana Network maintains per application usage statistics separately for both the 'Testnet' and 'Mainnet' configuration profiles.

-* Number of logged in users (Daily)
+In the *Manage Apps* dashboard screen, all registered applications are listed as cards.
+Each application card displays the 'Total Users' statistic.
+This refers to the total monthly active application users that are utilizing the Arcana Testnet/Mainnet.
+To view per application usage details, you need to select 'Testnet' or 'Mainnet' profile and look at the Application dashboard screen that displays the following user statistics:

-* Number of logged in users (Monthly)
+* Number of logged in users

-To view per application user statistics details, select the 'Testnet' or 'Mainnet' profile.
-The application profile settings page displays number of logged in users.
-Switch between 'Daily' and 'Monthly' tabs to see the requisite statistics.
+Use the 'Daily' and 'Monthly' tabs to see the respective usage statistics.

+You can use the dropdown in the top right of the application dashboard screen to select Testnet/Mainnet usage details.

 ![Application Usage Stats](/img/an_db_app_usage_metrics.png)